NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 <emp-current-user></emp-current-user>
 {% endhighlight %}

-Now we are ready to see the data returned from the shareable library to our consumer applications.
+Now we are ready to see the data returned from our library to our consumer applications.

 {% highlight ruby %}
 ng serve timesheet